pgadmin-org/pgadmin4/docs/en_US/schema_diff.rst

  * Generate synchronization scripts.

+**Note:**

-**Note** - The source and target database servers must be of the same major version.
+ * The source and target database servers must be of the same major version.

+ * If you compare two **schemas** then dependencies won't be resolved.

 Click on *Schema Diff* under the *Tools* menu to open a selection panel.
+To compare **databases** choose the source and target servers, and databases.
-Choose the source and target servers, and databases that will be compared.
+To compare **schemas** choose the source and target servers, databases, and schemas.
 After selecting the objects, click on the *Compare* button.

 You can open multiple copies of *Schema Diff* in individual tabs simultaneously.
 To close a copy of Schema Diff, click the *X* in the upper-right hand corner of the tab bar.
+You can rename the panel title by right-clicking and select the "Rename Panel" option.

 .. image:: images/schema_diff_dialog.png
     :alt: schema diff dialog